breatheco-de/owasp-top10-misconfiguration/README.md

 ## 📝 Instructions

-In this activity, we will work with the beebox virtual machine, which contains bWAPP, to exploit vulnerabilities from the OWASP Top 10.
-Below is a detailed example of how to exploit the Security Misconfiguration (A05:2021) vulnerability.
-Students should apply the same steps to the other vulnerabilities in the OWASP Top 10.
+In this activity, we will use the BeeBox virtual machine, which contains the vulnerable application bWAPP, to explore and exploit vulnerabilities included in the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
+We will focus on the **Security Misconfiguration (A05:2021)** vulnerability, demonstrating how **Local File Inclusion (LFI)** can be exploited in this context.

+**Local File Inclusion (LFI)**

+Through this exploitation, we will demonstrate how incorrect configuration can allow an attacker to access sensitive local files on the server, revealing confidential information.

 <!-- hide -->